saibotlive/twitter-feed/README.md

 run `yarn`

-create .env file in root directory
+create .env file in root directory for twitter keys

 run `yarn start` to run the express server and client server comcurrently